leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ![Water-Soluble vs. Lipid-Soluble Horomone Signaling](/pictures/lipid-water-soluble-horomones.webp)

 ### E. Enzymes
 We'll now briefly discuss **enzymes**, some of the unsung heroes of life on Earth.
 Cells require several chemical processes to perform essential functions.
 These reactions occur quite slowly by default in nature.
-Even ordinary biological processes like the conversion of starches into sugars could take thousands of years without intervention!
+Even ordinary biological processes (e.g., the conversion of starches into sugars) could take thousands of years without intervention!

 Here's where enzymes come into play.
 Enzymes are proteins that bind to the active sites of **substrates** (or **reactants**) in chemical reactions.
 By lowering the **activation energy** required for chemical reactions to occur, enzymes *dramatically* increase reaction speed.